trekcc-ops/gemp-stccg/README.md

 # Hosting

-Velara is meant to be hosted within [Docker](hhttps://www.docker.com/), which makes setting up a local host a breeze.
-See the readme in the [/docker](/gemp-module/docker) subfolder for more advanced details and instructions on the organization.
+Velara is meant to be hosted within [Docker](https://www.docker.com/), which makes setting up a local host a breeze.
+See the readme in the [/docker](/gemp-module/docker) subfolder for instructions.

 # Editing and Contributing